acamposuribe/p5.brush/README.md

     });
     ```
     This `generatorFunction` uses sinusoidal functions to create a time-varying wave pattern within the vector field.
 Each cell's angle is calculated and assigned, resulting in a dynamic field that can be used to influence brush strokes.

-- `brush.field(name)`
-  - **Description**: Activates a named vector field.
-When a vector field is active, it influences the flow and direction of the brush strokes for shapes drawn thereafter.
-It is important to note that certain shapes may be exempt from this influence; such exceptions will be clearly documented in the API for each specific geometry.
-  - **Parameters**:
-    - `name` (String): The identifier for the vector field to be activated.
-This can be a name of one of the predefined fields or a custom field created with `brush.addField()`.
-  - **Default Fields**: The library comes with a set of built-in vector fields: `curved`, `truncated`, `zigzag`, `seabed`, and `waves`.
-These, as well as any custom fields added, can be activated using this function.
-  - **Usage**:
-    ```javascript
-    // To activate the "waves" vector field brush.field("waves");

-    // To activate a custom vector field named "myCustomField" brush.field("myCustomField");
-    ```
-    Once a vector field is activated, it affects how the subsequent shapes are drawn, aligning them with its directional flow, unless stated otherwise in the documentation

-- `selectField(a)`
-  - Activates a specific vector field by name.
-- `disableField()`
-  - Deactivates the current vector field.
-- `refreshField(t = 0)`
-  - Refreshes the current vector field based on a generator function.
-- `listFields()`
-  - Retrieves a list of all available vector field names.

 ### Brush Management